-(Leading to Technical Certificate)
+(Leading to a Technical Certificate)

 Advisors: J. Nunley, Jr. and R. Thomas

-CODE: BAT
+CODE: BAA

-Program Description: The Barber/Stylist postsecondary instructional program prepares individuals to cut, color, perm, shampoo, and style hair.
+Program Description: The BARBER/STYLIST postsecondary instructional program prepares individuals to cut, color, perm, shampoo, and style hair.
 Students are also instructed on the proper techniques for facial massaging and shaving.
 Special attention is given to hygiene, safety, skin, scalp diseases, and equipment sterilization.
 Included is the study of sales, business management, laws governing the profession of barbering, and customer relationships.
-Instruction qualifies students for the Mississippi State Board of Barber Examiners certification examination.
+Instruction qualifies students for the MS State Board of Barber Examiners certification examination.